Become a Medical Interperter

 All the healthcare organizations who are members of the DCMIC require the following certifications to provide serivices at their institutions.

 Learn more about the Dane County Medical Interpreter Coalition

 The Dane County Medical Interpreter Coalition was formed in 1995 and is currently made up of 9 public and private health organizations.
 Members came together to ensure quality language services for limited English proficient (LEP) populations in Dane County.
 The main initiative of the coalition has been the creation and implementation of a Spanish interpreter assessment program.
 In addition, the Coalition sponsors interpreter training and meets monthly to share best practices.
 The Dane County Medical Interpreter Coalition has been recognized as a national model program in a number of publications.

 Our member Health Care Organizations

 Frequently Asked Questions

-At this point we do not offer any specific training to prepare candidates for the assessment.
-Once a candidate passes the assessment, s/he will be eligible to participate in any interpreter workshops sponsored by the Dane County Medical Interpreter Collaboration.
+At this point we do not offer any specific training.
+Once a candidate becomes certified, s/he will be eligible to participate in any interpreter workshops sponsored by the Dane County Medical Interpreter Collaboration.